Argumentative Essay Examples to Inspire You [+Formula]

 Have you ever been asked to explain your opinion on a controversial issue?

-While written essays are not the same as verbal arguments, writing an argumentative essay — for a class, a news outlet, or just for funsies — can help you improve your understanding of an issue and sharpen your thinking on the matter.
+Writing an argumentative essay (for a class, a news outlet, or just for fun) can help you improve your understanding of an issue and sharpen your thinking on the matter.
 Using researched facts and data, you can explain why you or others think the way you do, even while other reasonable people disagree.

 What Is an Argumentative Essay?

 An argumentative essay is an explanatory essay that takes a side.